My Own Peculiar Way

 My Own Peculiar Way is the ninth studio album by country singer Willie Nelson.
-It was his last release in the 1960s.
+It was his last release of the 1960s.
 Bergen White was the conductor and arranger.
-This became Willie's first studio album in which he used his new classical acoustic guitar called Martin N-20 that he named "Trigger".
+It became Willie's first studio album on which he used his new classical acoustic Martin N-20 guitar, which he named "Trigger".

 Recording and composition

 Nelson recorded the title track on his debut album for Liberty seven years earlier.
 The song had also been covered by Perry Como.
 The album contains several Nelson originals, as well as a song written with Nelson's songwriting friend Hank Cochran, “Any Old Arms Won’t Do.”
-Perhaps the most significant musical development on My Own Peculiar Way was Nelson discovering the Martin N-20 classical guitar that would become famously known as "Trigger."
+Perhaps the most significant musical development on My Own Peculiar Way was Nelson discovering the Martin N-20 classical guitar that would become known as "Trigger".
 In his autobiography the singer recalls: